XKNX/XKNX.github.io/home_assistant.md

 XKNX ships with [Homeassistant](https://home-assistant.io/components/#search/knx), the great platform for home automation!

-For development and debugging reasons or to catch up with the newest features you may still use the custom component version of the plugin.
+For development and debugging reasons - or to catch up with the newest features - you may still use the custom component version of the plugin.

 Manual Installation:
 --------------------

-Checkout xknx plugin ideally in your home folder:
+Checkout xknx ideally into your home folder:

 ```bash
 cd ~